video-dev/hls.js/README.md

 ## Dependencies

 No external JS libs are needed.
-Prepackaged build is included [with the releases](https://github.com/video-dev/hls.js/releases).
+A prepackaged build is included [with each release](https://github.com/video-dev/hls.js/releases).

-If you want to bundle the application yourself, use node
+Hls.js can be installed as a dependency using npm:

 ```
 npm install hls.js